thEpisode/whatsapp-bot/README.md

 ## Disclaimer

-Do not use this code to send spam. **Remember:** Users could report you.
+Do not use this code to send spam. **Remember:** Users could report you and you will be banned.

 ## License